Select Your Location

 Deliverables

-Each team is required to submit a maximum five-page investment pitch with up to five additional pages for appendix and supporting tables (10 pages total).
+Each team must submit a maximum five-page investment pitch with up to five additional pages for appendix and supporting tables (10 pages total).
 In addition, each team must complete a mandatory mid-competition check-in with their assigned mentor, to be scheduled at their discretion.
 All ideas must be presented using original content.

 Required Elements

-• Alignment with the artificial intelligence theme.
+• Alignment with the Circular Economy theme.
 Identification of key metrics for measuring company’s success within the theme, any relevant engagement objectives with the company, and broader ESG considerations

 • Financial statements and forecasts